Princes Street: 20th century

-By the 1930s the architecture of Princes Street had a very mixed character.
-The Abercrombie Plan of 1949 proposed tighter control of design to create a more coherent appearance.
-This theme was taken up by the Princes Street Panel, whose 1967 report proposed comprehensive redevelopment with Modernist buildings to incorporate a first-floor level walkway, theoretically doubling the shopping frontage.
-The plan was partially put into operation, resulting in the demolition of seven old buildings, and the erection of seven new, before the approach was dropped in the 1970s.
-Two of the new buildings, British Home Stores at number 64, and the New Club at numbers 84–87, are now listed buildings.
+By the 1930s the architecture of Princes Street had a very mixed character. in 1949 A Civic Survey & Plan for the City & Royal Burgh of Edinburgh by Patrick Abercrombie & Derek Plumstead proposed tighter control of design to create a more coherent appearance.
+The Princes Street Panel of architects took up this cause in 1954 and their 1967 report proposed comprehensive redevelopment with Modernist buildings to incorporate a first-floor level walkway running the length of the street.
+The plan was partially put into operation, resulting in the demolition of seven buildings - Boots, the New Club, the Life Association Building and the North British & Mercantile Insurance Company of particular architectural note - before the approach was dropped in 1979.
+Two of the Princes Street Panel buildings, the former British Home Stores at number 64, and the New Club at numbers 84–87, are now listed buildings.

-There has been controversy over buildings from the latter half of the 20th century on Princes Street.
-This has prompted plans to demolish the BHS and the Marks & Spencer buildings, in an effort to improve the status of the street.
-Another problem has been that upper floors are often used for storage, rather than as office, retail or living space.
-At an early stage in post-World War II designs for the street, a "high level walkway" was planned, as a further shopping frontage for the first floor level, in lieu of the other side of the street.
-However the walkway as built was never more than a number of isolated balconies and in practice the Royal Bank of Scotland was the only business to maintain a frontage at this level for any length of time; that branch of the bank closed early in the 21st century, leaving the upper walkway largely forgotten.
+On the 9th June 1991 a fire burned down the Palace Hotel (built 1888) on the corner of Princes Street and Castle Street.
+Started by teenagers exploring the empty property, the building was demolished and a new office building completed by 1995.

+The local authority's property development company, the EDI Group Limited, proposed to create a new shopping mall beneath the entire Princes Street carriageway, opening on to East and West Princes Street Gardens.
+It created a controversy as it encroached upon the gardens and resulted in a public inquiry in 1999 and the scheme subsequently collapsed.